What is TENS treatment?

 - If you have any doubts about using TENS, please contact the pain nurse at our pain clinic.

 - It is possible that you could become allergic to the electrode glue.
 If this occurs, you should stop using TENS straight away and contact the pain nurse at our pain clinic.

 - TENS treatment always has to be prescribed by a pain specialist, who will fill in on the relevant forms the exact location of where the electrodes should be glued.

 - An appointment will be made with the pain nurse who will explain how TENS should be used, as well as its daily frequency.

-- The patient will be given a TENS device for a trial period of six weeks in order to see what effect it has on his pain.
+- You will be given a TENS device for a trial period of six weeks in order to see what effect it has on your pain.

 - The pain nurse will evaluate this effect after six weeks.

-- If TENS has a positive effect on the patient's pain, the pain nurse will ask patient's health care insurance company for permission to go over to a permanent device.
+- If TENS has a positive effect on your pain, the pain nurse will ask you health care insurance company for permission to go over to a permanent device.

-- An appointment will be made with patient's pain specialist after four weeks to evaluate TENS treatment.
+- An appointment will be made with your pain specialist after four weeks to evaluate TENS treatment.

-- In case of the trial period with TENS proven ineffective, the pain nurse will advise the patient to make an appointment with his own pain specialist.
+- In case of the trial period with TENS proven ineffective, the pain nurse will advise you to make an appointment with your own pain specialist.